 After being injured in a car accident you and your loved ones deserve the most money possible to pay for your hardships.
 Our attorneys are ready to help.
 Call us at 509-866-4166 or contact us online for a free accident consultation today.

-Asking a question like “what is the average car accident settlement amount in Washington state” is like asking, “what’s the average cost of a new car in Washington?”
+Asking a question like “what is the average car accident settlement amount in Washington State” is like asking, “what’s the average cost of a new car in Washington State?”

 There probably is an average cost figure, but the actual cost varies widely.

 In fact, there is so much variation that the “average” number is almost meaningless.
 If the average amount doesn’t tell you anything about what to expect, it doesn’t matter at all.

 However, it is important to look at the components of a new car’s price.
 The main elements are probably the type of car, the features of the car, and the car’s brand name.
 A subcompact car is cheaper than an SUV, an economy car is cheaper than a luxury car, and a Ford is usually cheaper than a Ferrari.

 Just like those three factors, there are certain factors that are part of a Yakima car accident settlement.
 Understanding the process helps both lawyers and clients estimate how much their claims are worth.

 Amount of Damages in a Yakima County Car Accident Claim